the033003/FazbearOS/README.md

 Instructions for running:
 - Emulate with Qemu: `qemu-system-x86_64 -cdrom PATH/TO/kernel.iso`
 OR
-- Burn to a usb and run on bare hardware (UNTESTED)
+- Burn to a usb and run on bare hardware (TESTED)

 ## Building from source
 If you use this method, I'd highly reccommend using Linux.
 Windows is untested.